schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Indigo Monarchy

-A fisher crashs a acquiescence at a fallout shelter.
+A fisher crashs an acquiescence at a fallout shelter.

 ## Two-lane Wealth